Master of Science, Forensic Science

 Birmingham, AL 35294-4562

-No separate application for merit-based financial aid is needed.
-We assume all applicants are interested in funding and will contact those who most qualified to receive some form of department aid.
-Please note, however, that interviews with prospective candidates for funding are normally conducted and awards granted after enrollment in the Fall (i.e., funding is not used as a recruiting tool).
+Financial Aid and Tuition CostsThe Department of Justice Sciences does offer assistantships and small scholarships to MSFS students.
+No separate application for these merit-based awards is needed.
+We assume all applicants are interested in funding and will contact those who are most qualified to receive some form of department aid.

 The University's Office of Student Financial Aid (205 934-8223) has complete information for prospective students who are interested in need-based financial assistance.